Lightstreamer/Lightstreamer-example-RSS-adapter-java/README.md

-# Lightstreamer RSS Demo Adapter #
+# Lightstreamer - RSS News Demo - Java SE Adapter #

-This project shows the RSS Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer RSS News Reader Demo](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) front-end.
+This project shows the RSS Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) front-end.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
-The [Lightstreamer RSS News Reader Demo](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) is a simple news aggregator application based on Lightstreamer.
+The [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) is a simple news aggregator application based on Lightstreamer.

 The project is comprised of source code and a deployment example.
 The source code is divided into three folders.